MaxCojocari/FAF_LFAF_labs/reports/lab4.md

 ## Conclusions

-In this laboratory work a learned about Chomsky Normal Form (CNF) and created the corresponding converter based on CNF rules.
+In this laboratory work I learned about Chomsky Normal Form (CNF) and created the corresponding converter based on CNF rules.
 CNF is a standard form of context-free grammars (CFGs) that has proven to be very useful in various grammar processing tasks.
 By transforming CFGs into CNF, we can simplify various language modeling algorithms and make them more efficient and accurate.

 Through the process of designing the system for converting CFGs to CNF, I have learned various techniques, such as removing lambda productions, removing unit productions, and transforming productions with more than two nonterminal symbols.
 While this process can be complex and time-consuming, the resulting CNF grammar can be more efficient and robust for specific applications.